F5Networks/terraform-provider-bigip/README.md

 -	[Terraform](https://www.terraform.io/downloads.html) 0.11.x / 0.12.x / 0.13.x / 0.14.x
 -	[Go](https://golang.org/doc/install) 1.11 (to build the provider plugin)

-# F5 BigIP LTM requirements
+# F5 BIG-IP LTM requirements

-- This provider uses the iControlREST API, make sure that it is installed and enabled on your F5 device before proceeding.
+- This provider uses the iControlREST API, make sure that it is installed and enabled on your F5 BIG-IP device before proceeding.

-These BIG-IP versions are supported in these Terraform versions.
+These F5 BIG-IP versions are supported in these Terraform versions.

 | BIG-IP version    | Terraform 0.14 | Terraform 0.13 | Terraform 0.12 | Terraform 0.11 |
 |-------------------|----------------|----------------|----------------|----------------|